rvilgalys/url.computer/PRD.md

 ## 1. Introduction & Vision

-URLelf is a client-side web application designed to be an indispensable utility for developers, QA engineers, and students working with web technologies.
+url.computer is a client-side web application designed to be an indispensable utility for developers, QA engineers, and students working with web technologies.
 Its core mission is to simplify the tedious tasks of parsing complex URLs and constructing cURL commands.
-By providing a clean, intuitive, and highly responsive interface, URLelf aims to deliver a "luxury developer experience"—giving technical users precisely what they need and getting out of their way.
+By providing a clean, intuitive, and highly responsive interface, url.computer aims to deliver a "luxury developer experience"—giving technical users precisely what they need and getting out of their way.

 The entire application will operate on the frontend, ensuring user data privacy and delivering instantaneous performance.
 The state of the tool will be encoded directly into the shareable URL, allowing for seamless collaboration and debugging.